 Girlguiding isn’t just for girls.
-In fact, the organisation couldn’t survive without thousands of volunteers and supporters of all backgrounds, age groups and abilities who give up their time and their talents to help and encourage the Rainbows, Brownies, Guides and Seniors.
+In fact, the organisation couldn’t survive without thousands of volunteers and supporters of all backgrounds, age groups and abilities who give up their time and their talents to help and encourage the Rainbows, Brownies, Guides and Rangers.

 And it’s not all one way traffic.
 Apart from being hugely worthwhile, as an adult volunteer you can develop your talents, learn useful new skills and make new friends.

 Guiding is flexible and can be arranged to fit around a busy lifestyle.